berak/go-faces/readme.md

 go-faces
 ========

-online face reco  using local binary patterns &amp; liu liu's js-face-detector
+online face recognition using local binary patterns and <a href="https://github.com/liuliu/ccv">liu liu's js-face-detector</a>

 a live version, running on gae: http://go-faces.appspot.com/